Will the Global Health Challenge make you hopeful?

 These courses won’t make you hopeful, but it will take you through the process of creating, maintaining, and growing hope.
 It is a process that I have developed and evolved over the years, based on the knowledge of hope experts, my own research, and lived experience.

-The Global Hope Challenges have been created based on my work with Hopeful Minds, the vision of iFred, and the tireless work of people around the world.
+The Global Hope Challenges has been created based on my work with Hopeful Minds, the vision of iFred, and the tireless work of people around the world.
 The challenges are constantly evolving as we learn more about the power of hope, and continue to research the best ways to inspire hope in ourselves and others.

 These are critical skills that we all need in our lives.
 Each and every one of us.
 Now, more than ever.